signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

                                      CancellationToken token = default );
 ```

-The [DeviceHostCommandResult](../Host/DeviceHostCommandResult.cs) captures the result of the command sending operation.
+The [DeviceHostCommandResult](../Host/DeviceHostCommandResult.cs) captures the result of the command sending operation
+through a host.

 ## Delayed commands